anyaevostinar/anyaevostinar.github.io/classes/201-f25/lab-graph-imp.md

 ---

 ## Goals
-To better understand the tradeoffs of the adjacency matrix and adjacency list graph implementations by implementing them yourself.
+To better understand the trade-offs of the adjacency matrix and adjacency list graph implementations by implementing them yourself.

 ## Setup
 [Mount the COURSES drive](scavenger-hunt) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**